AhmadHammad21/AI-Agent/README.md

-# 🚀 DeepSeek RAG Chatbot
+# 🚀 RAG Chatbot
 **100% Open Source | Local PC Installation**

-## 🔥 DeepSeek RAG: The Ultimate RAG Stack!
+## 🔥 RAG: The Ultimate RAG Stack!

-The **DeepSeek RAG Chatbot** is a powerful tool designed for fast, accurate, and explainable retrieval of information from PDFs.
-Leveraging **DeepSeek-7B**, **FAISS**, and **Chat History Integration**, this chatbot provides a seamless experience for document-based question answering and information retrieval.
+The * RAG Chatbot** is a powerful tool designed for fast, accurate, and explainable retrieval of information from PDFs.
+Leveraging *-7B**, **FAISS**, and **Chat History Integration**, this chatbot provides a seamless experience for document-based question answering and information retrieval.

 ## 🛠️ Tech Stack

-- **Core Model**: DeepSeek-7B
+- **Core Model**:-7B
 - **Embedding Model**: paraphrase-multilingual-MiniLM-L12-v2
 - **Framework**: Python
 - **Model Deployment**: Ollama